How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 You can also use reference images to incorporate business assets like product packaging, logos, or marketing visuals into your starter pack.

-For example, if I upload the Kapwing logo and include it in my prompt, ChatGPT will integrate it into the packaging design.
+For example, if I upload the Kapwing logo and include it in my prompt, Kai will integrate it into the packaging design.
 This adds a branded element that is ideal for use across company channels.

 Editing Your Action Figure for Social Media